ErickMwazonga/sifu/NOTES.md

 ```

 ### `maxHeap`
-Max heap is not supported by default by heapq module in python.
+Max heap is not supported by default by heapq module in python.<br/>
 However, there are some workaround to simulate/implement it.

 1. `heapq._heapify_max(lst)`